spring-attic/spring-xd-samples/batch-pig/README.md

       --  --------  -----------------------  --------------------  ----------------  -----------------  -----------------
       72  pigJob    2015-02-03 16:20:52,743  2                     STARTED           Deployed           Exists

-When the Execution Status changes to COMPLETED you can check teh results.
+When the Execution Status changes to COMPLETED you can check the results.

 To do that we should configure the XD Shell to use our Hadoop NameNode: